If you’re checking in on your Freetrade app this week, there’s a good chance you’re seeing your portfolio decrease in value. You aren’t alone.

 Some reports indicate that AMD, which produces computer chips, has seen disruptions to its supply chains as people fail to show up to work and the movement of goods in China slows down.

 Whatever may happen, some investors are now speculating that there’s going to be a negative outcome.
-As a result, AMD shares have fallen by 17 per cent in the last seven days.

 The examples above are very simple but they show just how complicated and intertwined the global economy is.